context-labs/classification-example/README.md

 If the document cannot be parsed or converted to an image, the endpoint returns a `400` error.

 ## Process flow
+When you submit a Base64 document, this is what happens.
+The Cloudflare worker:

-1. Receive document upload as Base64
+1. Receives document upload as Base64
-2. Convert document pages to one or more images
+2. Converts document pages to one or more images
-3. Send images and combined labels (default + additional) to Gemma 3 27B
+3. Sends images and combined labels (default + additional) to Gemma 3 27B
-4. Parse model output and return matched labels
+4. Parses model output and returns matched labels

 ## Response